Prop Risk & Rules Engine & Payout Safety

 • Rule tuning dashboard (false positives tracking)

 Instead of comparing accounts pairwise, build clusters.
-Many abuse networks involve one leader account and dozens of followers.
-Cluster detection looks for repeated synchronized behavior across a group.
+Many abuse networks involve one leader and dozens of followers.

 • Group accounts by trade similarity score